 If the accident is due to bad road conditions, the driver should take photos of the scene and report it to the county or local government in charge of maintaining the road.

 If the driver suspects a vehicle defect, the car should be towed to a qualified mechanic and assessed as soon as possible.

 Should I Contact a Lawyer After a Single Vehicle Accident?

 When involved in a single vehicle accident, you may have multiple issues to deal with.
 If you are seriously injured, and the accident was not your fault – or only partly your fault – you not only have your recovery to deal with, but also to prove that the fault is with another party.
 This can be very complex, especially if you are looking at product defects (in the case of a mechanical defect or faulty guardrail) or a road hazard caused by negligence on the part of the county or local government.
-A skilled and experienced legal team can navigate the legal system on your behalf, prove that others are at fault for the single vehicle accident and help you get the settlement you deserve.
+A skilled car accident lawyer in Las Vegas and experienced legal team can navigate the legal system on your behalf, prove that others are at fault for the single vehicle accident and help you get the settlement you deserve.
 Don’t deal with the aftermath of a single vehicle accident alone.
 Contact us today for a consultation.